Leggo0/Portable-Weather-Station/README.txt

   stored inside the folder labeled "OutputData"

   Inside this folder will be all the data that is collected.
-The program names the files in the following way:
+The program names the files in the following format:
   WeatherData;yyyy-mm-dd.csv

   The date that corresponds the file name is only the date on which the data collection was started.
 If data was collected over multiple days, then the date in the name will contain the name of which the collection was started.
-There will not be a file for every new day of data collection.
+There will not be a file for every new day of data collection, if the data was collected continuously.

   To transfer the data to your local machine, you can click and drag the file to the left, into the folder you would like to put it in.
 This is exactly how